kaz-utashiro/greple/README.md

     option --fromcode --outside='(?s)\/\*.*?\*\/'
     option --fromcomment --inside='(?s)\/\*.*?\*\/'

+If the option named __default__ is defined, it will be used as a default option.

+#### __help__ _name_

+If 'help' directive is used for same option name, it will be printed in usage message.
+If the help message is 'ignore', corresponding line won't show up in the usage.

+#### __define__ _name_ string

-Another directive 'define' is almost same as 'option', but argument is not processed by _shellwords_ and treated just a simple text.
+Directive 'define' is almost same as 'option', but argument is not processed by _shellwords_ and treated just a simple text.
 Metacharacters can be included without escaping.
 Defined string replacement is done only in definition in option argument.
 If you want to use the word in command line, use option directive instead.
-If 'help' directive is used for same option name, it will be printed in usage message.
-If the help message is 'ignore', corresponding line won't show up in the usage,

     define :kana: \p{utf8::InKatakana}
     option --kanalist --color=never -o --join --re ':kana:[:kana:\n]+' help   --kanalist List up Katakana string

 When _greple_ found `__CODE__` line in `.greplerc` file, the rest of the file is evaluated as a Perl program.
-You can define your own subroutines which can be used by --inside and --outside options.
-For those subroutines, file content will be provided by global variable
+You can define your own subroutines which can be used by __--inside__ and __--outside__ options.
-$_.
-Expected response from the subroutine is the list of numbers, which is made up by start and end offset pairs.
+For those subroutines, file content will be provided by global variable `$_`.
+Expected response from the subroutine is the list of array references, which is made up by start and end offset pairs.

 For example, suppose that the following function is defined in your `.greplerc` file.